A guide to tropical modifications: Definitions and examples

-Recall that the tropical semi-ring $\TT$ is defined as $\TT=\RR\cup\{-\infty\}$, with the operation addition (``+'') and order as for the real numbers.
-We extend addition by the rule $-\infty+A=-\infty$ for all $A\in\TT$, and the order by the rule $-\infty<A$ for all $A\in\RR$.
-The fastest way to define the tropical modifications is via multivalued tropical addition.
+We extend addition from $\RR$ to $\TT$ by the rule $-\infty+A=-\infty$ for all $A\in\TT$.
+We extend the order relation from $\RR$ to $\TT$ by the rule $-\infty<A$ for all $A\in\RR$.
+A convenient way to define tropical modifications is through the multivalued tropical addition introduced by Viro in \cite{viro}.